Skip to content

 | (0) | Free

 AI-assisted hardware verification using VCD and FST waveforms with local or cloud LLMs.
-Features tool-use (RAG) mode for large designs and a standalone MCP server for integration with Claude Code, Claude Desktop, and other AI tools.
+Supports Claude, NVIDIA TRT-LLM (DGX Spark), Ollama, vLLM, and any OpenAI-compatible API.
+Features tool-use (RAG) mode with 10 waveform query tools and a standalone MCP server.

 Installation